Rajamahendravaram Municipal Corporation

-Rajamahendravaram Municipal Corporation (also known as RMC, formerly known as Rajahmundry Municipal Corporation) is the civic body that governs the city of Rajamahendravaram in the Indian state of Andhra Pradesh.
+Rajamahendravaram Municipal Corporation (RMC) is the civic body that governs the city of Rajamahendravaram in the Indian state of Andhra Pradesh.
 It is spread over an area of 44.50 km2.

 History

-The Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
+The Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688 and later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.

 Rajahmundry municipal corporation is one of the oldest corporations which started in the year 1866.
 It was headed by the British till 1884 and when they had permitted contesting for municipal chairman elections.
 N. Subba Rao Pantulu served in this municipal corporation.
 First Chief Minister of Andhra Pradesh Tanguturi Prakasam Panthulu also won as chairman in 1903.
 Zamindar of Dharmavaram Kanchumarthi Ramachandra Rao and many others took active participation in it.
 Vogeti Ramakrishnayya garu served as municipal councilor for a long time.
-Nidamarthi Durgaiah, Mocherla Ramchandra Rao, Eluri Lakshmi Narasimham etc acted as chairman for this council.
+Nidamarthi Durgaiah, Mocherla Ramchandra Rao, Eluri Lakshmi Narasimham etc. acted as chairman for this council.
+In 1994 Rajahmundry Municipality is upgraded to Rajahmundry Municipal Corporation.
 Maturi Srinivasa Chakravarthi was the first mayor of the city.

 Administration

 Rajamahendravaram Municipal Corporation (RMC) is administered by an elected body, headed by the Mayor.
 As per the 2011 Census of India, the city population was 3,41,831 with a metro population of 419,818.
-The present city municipal commissioner is Dinesh Kumar.
+The present municipal commissioner is Ketan Garg.

+Mayors

+Elections

+Elections to the Rajamahendravarm Municipal Corporation were held in 2015.
+The results are as follows: